|Course Length:||3 Years Full-Time|

 The programme will prepare you for a wide range of career pathways within a physical education and school sport context.
 You will graduate well equipped for employment in the sports industry or allied professional occupations.
-The degree also provides ideal preparation for applying to train to teach on a PGCE or other routes into teaching.
+Alternatively, you may wish to train to teach.

 How can I enhance my employability?

 It is useful to consider, even before you apply, how you will spend your time while studying and make the most of your university experience.